encrypt6/FdF/README.md

 A 3D wireframe viewer project that reads a map file and renders a 3D representation in a 2D window using isometric projection.
 I use Xiaolin Wu's algorithm.

 > ⚠️ This project is **Linux-only**.
-Make sure to install it on the right OS or on a VM.
+Make sure to install it in the right OS or in a VM.

 ## 🛠️ Getting Started